 The answer is yes!

-But what I find in most patients is that the primary cause of high blood sugar is typically not the thyroid (although it certainly can contribute).
+But what I find in most patients is that the underlying cause of high blood sugar is typically not the thyroid.

 High Blood Sugar Stems from Insulin Resistance (& Sugar Consumption)

 Treating high blood sugar is incredibly important from an overall health perspective but also from a weight loss perspective.

 Because the fact that you have high blood sugar is usually a sign of something known as insulin resistance.

 You’ve probably heard of insulin in the past but perhaps you didn’t really understand its significance.

 Insulin is a hormone secreted by your pancreas typically in response to food (1) but stress can also stimulate it.